 Body comparison: Panasonic LX10 vs LX5

 The physical size and weight of the Panasonic LX10 and the Panasonic LX5 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the LX10 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX5 is notably larger (12 percent) than the Panasonic LX10.
 However, the LX5 is markedly lighter (13 percent) than the LX10.
 In this context, it is worth noting that neither the LX10 nor the LX5 are weather-sealed.